Sadek2002/bit/README.md

 # Bit-Project
-- Project goal:
+- Project goal: Web shop for bit Academy
-- Secondary goals:
+- Secondary goals:To learn from this expierence

 # Team